-JQPublic logged into the device on 2012-January-30 21:00
+Mary logged into the device on 2012-January-30 21:00

-For a list and definition of available variables, see Email and SMS Message Placeholders (on page 276).
+For a list and definition of available variables, see Placeholders for Custom Messages (on page 345).

 - 1. Choose Device Settings > Event Rules > + New Action - 2.
-Select "Send email" from the Action list. - 3.
-In the "Recipient Email Addresses" field, specify the email address(es) of the recipient(s).
+Select "Send email" from the Action list. - In the "Recipient Email Addresses" field, specify the email address(es) of the recipient(s).
 Use a comma to separate multiple email addresses. - 4.
-To use the SMTP server specified on the SMTP Server page, make sure the "Use custom SMTP Server" checkbox is NOT selected.
-To use a different SMTP server, select this checkbox.
+To use the SMTP server specified on the SMTP Server page, select the "Use default settings" radio button.

+To use a different SMTP server, select the "Use custom settings" radio button.
 The fields for customized SMTP settings appear.
-For information on each field, see Configuring SMTP Settings (on page 209). - Default messages are sent based on the event.
-For a list of default log messages and events that trigger them, see Default Log Messages (on page 245). - 5.
-If needed, select the Use Custom Log Message checkbox, and then create a custom message up to 1024 characters in the provided field. - When clicking anywhere inside the text box, the Event Context Information displays, showing a list of placeholders and their definitions.
-Just click the desired placeholder.
-For details, see Email and SMS Message Placeholders (on page 276). - To start a new line in the text box, press Enter. - If needed, you can resize the text box by dragging the bottom-right corner.
+For information on each field, see Configuring SMTP Settings (on page 266).

+Default messages are sent based on the event.
+For a list of default log messages and events that trigger them, see Default Log Messages (on page 307).

+- 5. If needed, select the Use Custom Log Message checkbox, and then create a custom message up to 1024 characters in the provided field. - When clicking anywhere inside the text box, the Event Context Information displays, showing a list of placeholders and their definitions.
+Just scroll down to select the desired placeholder.
+For details, see Placeholders for Custom Messages (on page 345).

+To start a new line in the text box, press Enter.

+Note: In case you need to type any square brackets "[" and "]" in the custom message for non-placeholder words, always add a backslash in front of the square bracket.
+That is, \[or \].
+Otherwise, the message sent will not display the square brackets.